Space U Odyssey

 Hydration at camp

-hydrationDehydration is a major issue at camp due to Scouts not drinking enough water.
-Ensure you send a well-hydrated Scout to camp; Scouts should begin hydrating the day before arriving at camp.
+hydrationDehydration is a major issue at camp due to campers not drinking enough water.
+Ensure you send a well-hydrated camper to camp; campers should begin hydrating the day before arriving at camp.
 Water stations are available throughout camp.
-Mark the Scout's water bottle with their name and troop number so it can be returned if they lose it.
-Help prepare the Scout for camp by discussing the importance of always carrying a water bottle and drinking water throughout the day.
+Mark the camper's water bottle with their name so it can be returned if they lose it.
+Help prepare the camp for camp by discussing the importance of always carrying a water bottle and drinking water throughout the day.

 • Increased thirst (It’s said that if you’re thirsty, it’s already too late.
 You’re already dehydrated.)